Freetz/freetz/make/README.md

     jq is a lightweight and flexible command-line JSON processor.

   * **<u>js OSSP 1.6.20070208 (binary only)</u><a id='js'></a>**<br>
-    OSSP js is a stand-alone distribution of the JavaScript (JS)
+    OSSP js is a stand-alone distribution of the JavaScript (JS) programming language reference implementation from Mozilla.

   * **[Knockd 0.7](../docs/make/knock.md)<a id='knock'></a>**<br>
     Knockd is a port-knock server.
-It listens to all traffic on an ethernet
+It listens to all traffic on an ethernet (or PPP) interface, looking for special "knock" sequences of port-hits.

   * **[LCD4linux ca13a1d-git](../docs/make/lcd4linux.md)<a id='lcd4linux'></a>**<br>
     LCD4Linux is a small program that grabs information from the kernel and some subsystems and displays it on an external liquid crystal display.